teracyhq/dev/docs/most_used_git_commands.rst

     $ git add .
     $ git commit -a

-Note: The ``git add .`` or ``git add -A`` command allows you to add all changed files/folder to the committed list.
+The ``git add .`` or ``git add -A`` command allows you to add all changed files/folder to the committed list.
 If you just want to commit some of these files/folders, you should use the command below instead:
 ::

     $ git add [path_to_files]